wethod/learning-center-source/content/glossary/index.md

 ### Bluesky

 It represents the value you think that it is missing in order to reach an hypothetical overall value.

-We can generally say that it is the missing value from the final value that you know it will be.

-{{< note title="Note" >}}
-For example:
-If now I have a value of 5, and I know that the final value will be 20, as a result I will choose a Bluesky equal to 15.{{< /note >}}
+For example: if I have an actual value (AC) of 5 but I know that, in a particular moment in time, AC will reach the final value (FV) of 7, then I can use a Bluesky (BS) of 2.
+This way we have **AC + BS = FV**.

+This is a theoretical definition, look at the context to find more accurated information.

 ### Budget Consumption